HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

          z_error = theta - z)
 ```

-Since `y_error` and `y_error` are error distributions, we prefer values to be as close to zero as possible.
+Since `y_error` and `z_error` are error distributions, we prefer values to be as close to zero as possible.
 Let's look at their distributions.

 ``` r
 baseball %>%